porpup/porpup/README.md

 I am a <b>Web Developer</b>
 -------------

-With a background in dance and athletics, my approach to Full Stack Development is dynamic and results-oriented.
-Expertise in various programming languages and Agile, Scrum methodologies enhances my ability to deliver exceptional outcomes.
-Driven by the pursuit of new challenges, I am committed to continuous improvement and eager to contribute to innovative projects for professional growth.
+With a solid foundation in programming and a results-driven approach to Full Stack Development, I excel at delivering high-quality solutions using various programming languages and Agile, Scrum methodologies.
+My passion for tackling new challenges fuels my commitment to continuous learning and improvement, and I'm eager to contribute to innovative projects that foster professional growth.

 *   🌍  I'm based in <b>Montréal, Canada</b>
 *   ✉️  You can contact me at <b>[porpup@hotmail.com](mailto:porpup@hotmail.com)</b>